-Derecognition of Financial Assets and Liabilities
+Derecognition of financial assets and liabilities

 La Caisse derecognizes financial assets when all of the contractual rights to the assets have expired or when the contractual rights to receive the cash flows from the financial assets have been transferred and when la Caisse has transferred substantially all of the risks and rewards of the financial asset such that it no longer retains control over the asset.
 If la Caisse considers that it retains substantially all of the risks and rewards of a transferred financial asset, that asset is not derecognized from the Consolidated Statements of Financial Position and, if appropriate, a corresponding financial liability is recorded.
-Financial assets that have been transferred but not derecognized are presented in Note 14.
+Financial assets that have been transferred but not derecognized are disclosed in Note 13.
 Financial liabilities are derecognized when the related obligation is discharged, cancelled or expired.

-Financial Instruments (cont.)
+Financial instruments (cont.)